mwrnd/innova2_flex_xcku15p_notes/README.md

 #### Programming the ConnectX5 FLASH IC

 If your ConnectX-5 Firmware shows up as `PSID: IBM0000000018` or is too old to update with `flint` you will need to update it so that it works with `innova2_flex_app`.
-There are three methods: [Corrupting the firmware and using `mstflint`](#programming-the-connectx5-flash-by-corrupting-its-firmware), [using a programmer](#programming-the-connectx5-flash-using-a-ch341a-programmer), or by [forcing the board into Recovery Mode](#programming-the-connectx5-flash-by-forcing-recovery-mode).
+There are three methods: [Corrupting the firmware and using `mstflint`](#programming-the-connectx5-flash-by-corrupting-its-firmware), by [forcing the board into Recovery Mode](#programming-the-connectx5-flash-by-forcing-recovery-mode), or by [using a programmer](#programming-the-connectx5-flash-using-a-ch341a-programmer).
 Each option has associated risks.

 ##### Programming the ConnectX5 FLASH By Corrupting its Firmware